Arts and crafts thrive in the Glen Innes Highlands. Take time to explore the many galleries, artists, crafts stores, antiques, museums and treasures.

 Open: Thursday-Sunday 10am - 4pm

-Carelles stock a range of craft items, tapestries, baby’s clothing and linen.
-They also have a large selection of locally-made handcrafts like blankets and jumpers, to name a few.
+Carelles stocks a range of craft items, tapestries, baby’s clothing and linen.
+They also have a large selection of locally-made handicrafts, like blankets and jumpers to name a few.
 If you are an avid DIYer who enjoys making arts and crafts or other homemade items, they have everything you’ll need for your projects.

 Located at 250 Grey Street